Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 The available emblems for use on military headstones are not limited to religious ones.

-Pre World War I era headstones are inscribed differently.
-The Civil War Union shield is available for those who served in the Civil War fighting for the Union, or for those who served in the Spanish American War.
-Within the shield is the arched name of the deceased and his abbreviated military organization.
-The dates of birth and death are listed below.
-Due to restrictions of space, no religious symbol is listed.
+Pre-World War I era headstones are inscribed differently.
+The Civil War Union shield is available for those who served in the Civil War fighting for the Union or for those who served in the Spanish-American War.

-Confederate soldiers from the Civil War also have distinct markers.
-The Confederate Southern Cross of Honor is inscribed at the top above the arched name, military organization and dates of birth and death.
 To provide an obvious distinction of Confederate graves, instead of a rounded top to the marble headstone, Confederate graves are pointed.
 The common joke is that the Southern war veterans didn't want "Yankee" soldiers to sit on the graves.
-The Confederate Soldiers section at Arlington National Cemetery was redesigned with new headstones made at the turn of the 20th century.
+The Confederate Soldiers section at Arlington National Cemetery was redesigned with new headstones at the turn of the 20th century.

-The only other permitted graphic on a government issued headstone is the insignia of the Medal of Honor.
-The original design for the MOH was designed for the Navy and shortly thereafter another for the Army, both during the Civil War.
-The design is an inverted star with Minerva in the center, surrounded by laurel and oak leaf clusters, and stars to represent the States.
-Through the years, only slight changes have been made.
-A 1904 version of the MOH depicts the Goddess of War instead of Minerva.
-The Air Force uses the head of the Statue of Liberty.
+The original design for the MOH was designed for the Navy and, shortly thereafter, another for the Army, both during the Civil War.
+The design is an inverted star with Minerva in the center, surrounded by laurel and oak leaf clusters and stars to represent the States.

-Medal of Honor recipients are eligible to have the insignia carved into their marker, underneath their name at the expense of the military.
+Medal of Honor recipients are eligible to have the insignia carved into their marker underneath their name at the expense of the military.
 For Civil War and Spanish American War MOH recipients, the insignia is underneath the arch of the name.

-For those eligible individuals who are buried at sea, remains are donated to science, or cremated remains are scattered, there is an option for a memorial marker.
+For those eligible individuals who are buried at sea, whose remains are donated to science, or whose cremated remains are scattered, there is an option for a memorial marker.
 This is also used for those remains that are unidentified or not recovered.
 Many of these men and women are still Missing In Action.
-These memorial markers have inscribed at the top In Memory Of below any religious emblem but above the name.
+These memorial markers have been inscribed at the top In Memory Of any religious emblem but above the name.

 Joseph P. Kennedy, Jr has a memorial marker near his brothers' graves at the Kennedy Memorials.
 His remains were never found after a premature explosion during a mission during WWII.

 Not every headstone in Arlington National Cemetery is paid for by the government.
-For those individuals who desire a different headstone, as long as there is space available in an older section of the cemetery and the additional costs is covered by the family, larger headstones are permitted.
+For those individuals who desire a different headstone, as long as there is space available in an older section of the cemetery and the additional costs are covered by the family, larger headstones are permitted.

 Crossed swords and rifles are common.
-They are not specific to a branch of military and are used to denote a veteran, usually an officer.
+They are not specific to a branch of the military and are used to denote a veteran, usually an officer.
 Colonel Witte served in the US Army from 1939-1969 earning many combat and campaign medals.

-The United States Navy also has it's own emblems, often involving an anchor.
-The USN superimposed over an anchor with the two stars show that Alphonse J. Vacca was a Master Chief Petty Officer for the US Navy.
-This symbol is the same as used on the collar device of those with that rank.
+The United States Navy also has its emblems, often involving an anchor.
+The USN superimposed over an anchor with the two stars shows that Alphonse J. Vacca was a Master Chief Petty Officer for the US Navy.

-The caduceus, as seen on Captain Spencer Johnson's grave, is actually the symbol of messengers but since the early 1900s has been used to denote those in the medical field.
-A short herald's staff wrapped by two serpents were used on Army medical uniforms and have been common on medical corps and nurses corps grave markers since then.
+The caduceus, as seen on Captain Spencer Johnson's grave, is the symbol of messengers but, since the early 1900s, has been used to denote those in the medical field.

-The graves of higher rank official will often have stars at the top.
-These correspond with their rank, such as five star general Omar Bradley, who has five stars carved into his headstone.
-There are five five-star officers buried at Arlington: Admiral William D. Leahy, General George C. Marshall, General Henry F. Arnold, Admiral William F. Halsey, and General Omar N. Bradley.
+The graves of higher rank officials will often have stars at the top.
+These correspond with their rank, such as five-star general Omar Bradley, who has five stars carved into his headstone.

 About The Author